-The cause-specific mortality rates of cancer were similar in the AI/AN and NHW populations of this service area (160.2 deaths per 100,000 vs 168.2 deaths per 100,000, respectively).
+The cause-specific mortality rate of cancer in the AI/AN population (83 deaths per 100,000) was 50.1% less than that of the NHW population (166.3 deaths per 100,000).

 INTRODUCTION

 Across the United States, an examination of the health outcomes of urban Native people shows a disproportionately high incidence of disease, co-morbidity, and mortality, particularly among mothers.
 This is significant because, of the 5.2 million Americans who identify as American Indian and/or Alaska Native, 71% live in urban areas.1 To meet their health needs, numerous health and social service programs provide culturally attuned and holistic care.
 Many offer services that are grounded in Indigenous knowledge and bring traditional and Western medicine together.